devluxor/sapphire-chess/README.md

 # Sapphire Chess

 [![Gem Version](https://badge.fury.io/rb/sapphire-chess.svg)](https://badge.fury.io/rb/sapphire-chess)

 Sapphire Chess is a command line-based chess game with an algebraic notation input system, complete chess rules, a beautiful interface and a functional AI.
 It provides three game modes:
 Human vs. Human, Human vs. AI, and AI vs. AI.

-Please, visit https://medium.com/@lucas.sorribes/nostromo-my-ruby-chess-journey-part-i-7ef544b547a5 for a very detailed account of how I wrote this game.
+Please, visit <https://medium.com/@lucas.sorribes/nostromo-my-ruby-chess-journey-part-i-7ef544b547a5> for a very detailed account of how I wrote this game.

 Supported Rubies: 3.1, 3.0, 2.7.

-The game has not been tested for older versions, but it might still work.
+The game has not been tested on older versions, but it might still work.

+Playing within the VS Code terminal is highly recommended because it renders the icons better.

 ---